postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

   - type: link
     name: "Get More Out of Postman by Collaborating with Your Team"
     url: "https://blog.postman.com/get-more-out-of-postman-by-collaborating-with-your-team/"
-  - type: section
-    name: "Next Steps"
-  - type: link
-    name: "Creating workspaces"
-    url: "/docs/collaborating-in-postman/using-workspaces/creating-workspaces/"
-  - type: link
-    name: "Your private API network"
-    url: "/docs/collaborating-in-postman/adding-private-network/"

 ---

-> Postman Free allows teams of up to three to collaborate at no cost.
-To collaborate with additional team members, features, and increased usage limits, see [Plans and Pricing](https://www.postman.com/pricing/).
+> Postman Free lets teams of up to three to work together at no cost.
+To collaborate with more team members, features, and increased usage limits, see [Plans and Pricing](https://www.postman.com/pricing/).

-Postman enables collaboration through [shared workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
-You can use workspaces to share your work with your teammates, including APIs, collections, environments, integrations, mock servers, and monitors.
+Postman provides a variety of tools to enable and enhance collaboration within your team.
+You can ease the onboarding process by enabling [team discovery](/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery/), allowing users in your organization to request to join your Postman team.
+You can also create [team workspaces](/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces/), where team members can share their work and collaborate on API projects.
+Users can [discuss their work](/docs/collaborating-in-postman/working-with-your-team/discussing-your-work/) directly in Postman by commenting on collections and APIs, including on specific requests, versions, and inline on schemas and scripts.

 ## Contents